Phuire-Research/Stratimux/README.md

 * [Unified Turing Machine](https://github.com/Phuire-Research/Stratimux/blob/main/The-Unified-Turing-Machine.md) - The governing concept for this entire framework.

 ## [Change Log](https://github.com/Phuire-Research/Stratimux/blob/main/CHANGELOG.md) ![Tests](https://github.com/Phuire-Research/Stratimux/actions/workflows/node.js.yml/badge.svg)
+### *Consistency Update* v0.1.72
+* Added a new Axium Quality: **axiumRegisterTimeOut**, that accepts an action and specified timeout that will run the axiumTimeOut function then succeed an incoming strategy if present.
+  * This likewise fulfills the original purpose of buffer, even in a complex scenario.
+### v0.1.71 5/16/2024
+* Finally removed the need to add "as Subject<Concepts> | UnifiedSubject" when creating methods that access state or concepts.
+* Added then **removed** a new Buffer Method Creator Series.
+See branch Stash-Buffer for details.
+### v0.1.69 5/15/2024
+* Added priority to axium strategies.
+* Improved consistency of logic due the above change.
+* Exported **isAxiumOpen** helper function.
+### Strategy Priority v0.1.68 5/15/2024
+* Added priority to strategies, this priority will be assigned to each step issued by such.
+  * With this change you may now have strategies jump all lines upon creation, ensuring some change prior to other action's taking effect.
+  * Unless a ActionNode or incoming Action created by createActionNode has its own priority, then that takes precedents.
+But does not effect the Strategy's overall priority.
 ## Road Map
 ### Beyond v0.1.~8
 * Will be focusing on parallel development of Stratimux and Huirth in order to create developer tools and scaffolding.